code-wolf/highperformancecomputing/Readme.md

 ## Description

-A simple gaussian blur wit OpenCL in C++.
+An improved gaussian blur wit OpenCL in C++.
 The package contains the demo image and the demo image in portrait.

 ## Build